 - pin the blame for the accident on you;

 - get you to say that were not injured; or

 - get you to comment on or downplay your injuries when you don’t yet know the full extent of them.

-The Importance of Speaking with a Reputable Attorney in Cleveland
+The Importance of Speaking with a Reputable Car Accident Lawyer in Cleveland

-It’s a good idea to speak with an attorney if you were involved in a car accident in Cleveland.
-A local attorney familiar with personal injury cases can examine your case, help you establish fault through evidence and pursue fair damages for your accident.
+It’s a good idea to speak with good car accident lawyer if you were involved in a car accident in Cleveland.
+A local personal injury attorney familiar with personal injury cases can examine your case, help you establish fault through evidence and pursue fair damages for your accident.

 If you are in need of an injury attorney after a car accident in Cleveland, call our firm, Bressman Law.
 We invite you to contact us for a free, no-obligation consultation at (614) 538-1116 so we can determine how we may be of assistance to you.
 Visit our Dublin car accident page for more information on our services in this location.